 First, download and install the free Smart-ID app on your device.

-- in Estonia, you can use your ID-card or mobile ID to do it online, or visit a bank office with your passport or ID card if you have no access to online authentication methods
+- In Estonia, you can use your ID-card or mobile ID to do it online, scan your passport for biometric identification or visit a bank office with your passport or ID card if you have no access to online authentication methods.

-- in Latvia you can apply for Smart-ID electronically using your ID-card, or by visiting your local bank office.
-Or you can use your internet bank link identification if you want to apply for a Smart-ID Basic account
+- In Latvia you can apply for Smart-ID electronically using your ID-card, scanning your own document at home with biometric identification or by visiting your local bank office.
+Or you can use your internet bank link identification if you want to apply for a Smart-ID Basic account.

-- In Lithuania, you can apply for Smart-ID electronically using your ID-card or Mobile-ID, or you could visit your local bank office.
-Or you can use your internet bank link identification if you want to apply for a Smart-ID Basic account
+- In Lithuania, you can apply for Smart-ID electronically using your ID-card or Mobile-ID, scanning your own document at home with biometric identification or you could visit your local bank office.
+Or you can use your internet bank link identification if you want to apply for a Smart-ID Basic account.

 If you don’t have access to any of the online identification methods, take your national ID document to your local bank office.
 Read more about Smart-ID registration methods.